-Outside the Safe Operating Space of the Planetary Boundary for Novel Entities Linn Persson, Bethanie M. Carney Almroth, Christopher D. Collins, Sarah Cornell, Cynthia A. de Wit, Miriam L. Diamond, Peter Fantke, Martin Hassellöv, Mathew MacLeod, Morten W. Ryberg, Peter Sogand Jørgensen, Patricia Villarrubia-Gómez, Zhanyun Wang, and Michael Zwicky Hauschild Abstract Abstract We add the safe operating space of the planetary boundary of novel entities is encoreded since annual production and releases are traceasing at a pace that outstrips the global capacity for an essentiar the boundaries framework refers to entitles that are novel in agroups of the strength of and that could have large-scale impacts that threaten the integry of Larth system processes.
-We review the scientific literature relevant to quantifying the boundary for novel entities and highlight plastic pollutions as particular aspect of high concern.
+Outside the Safe Operating Space of the Planetary Boundary for Novel Entities Linn Persson, Bethanie M. Carney Almroth, Christopher D. Collins, Sarah Cornell, Cynthia A. de Wit, Miriam L. Diamond, Peter Fantke, Martin Hassellöv, Mathew MacLeod, Morten W. Ryberg, Peter Segaard Jørgensen, Patricia Villarrubia-Gómez, Zhanyun Wang, and Michael Zwicky Hauschild Abstract Abstract We add the safe operating space of the planetary boundary of nevel entities is encereded since annual production and releases are increasing as pace that outstrips the global capacity for an essement since boundaries framework refers to entitles that are novel in ageological sense and that could have a planetary threaten the integrity of Earth system processes.
+We review that estimitify: literature releants to quantifying the pellution as a particular aspect of high concern. and and world have large-scale impacts that threaten the integrity of Larth special data and have large-scale impacts that threaten the integrity of Larth and and world have large-scale impacts that threaten the integrity of Larth and and set of have large-scale impacts that threaten the integrity of Larth and that could have large-scale impacts that threaten the integrity of Earth system processes.
+We review the excientific literature relevant to quantifying the boundary for novel entities and highlight platic pollution as a particular aspect of high concern.
 An impact pathway from production of novel entities to impacts on Earth system processes is presented.
-We define and apply three criteria for assessment of the suitability octoutiv uriables for the boundary for should be the boundary is chouded be the complementary several complementary control variables to capture the complements of this institution.
-We complementary control variables for an excell download the 1 boundary is choused be able to avoid the dark ations.
-We conclude that humanity is currently operating outside the planetary b ence for several of these control variables.
-The increasing rate of production and undary based on the weight- -50 (F140) Mar We submit that the safe operating space of the planetary boundary of novel entities is exceeded since annual production and releases are increasing at a pace that outstrips the global capacity for assessment and monitoring.
+We define and apply three criteria for assessment of the suitability of control variables for the boundary, for novel, the suitability of control variables for the boundary, forsibility, relevance, and comprehensiveness.
+We propose several complementary control variables to capture the complexity of this buildness.
+We conclude the la humanis in control control soundare than a Photo by itations.
+We conclude that humanity is currently operating outside the planetary b dence for several of these control variables.
+The increasing rate of production and undary based on the 5D (F140) Ma We submit that the safe operating space of the planetary boundary of novel entities is exceeded since annual production and releases are increasing at a pace that outstrips the global capacity for assessment and monitoring.
 The novel entities boundary in the planetary boundaries framework refers to entities that are novel in a geological sense and that could have large-scale impacts that threaten the integrity of Earth system processes.
 We review the scientific literature relevant to quantifying the boundary for novel entities and highlight plastic pollution as a particular aspect of high concern.
 An impact pathway from production of novel entities to impacts on Earth system processes is presented.
 We define and apply three criteria for assessment of the suitability of control variables for the boundary: feasibility, relevance, and comprehensiveness.
 We propose several complementary control variables to capture the complexity of this boundary, while acknowledging major data limitations.
 We conclude that humanity is currently operating outside the planetary boundary based on the weight-of-evidence for several of these control variables.
 The increasing rate of production and releases of larger volumes and higher numbers of novel entities with diverse risk potentials exceed societies' ability to conduct safety related assessments and monitoring.
 We recommend taking urgent action to reduce the harm associated with exceeding the boundary by reducing the production and releases of novel entities, noting that even so, the persistence of many novel entities and/or their associated effects will continue to pose a threat.
 Download the full document here!